Lau-Lab/pytmt/README.md

 ### Prerequisites

-pytmt is tested in Python 3.7, and 3.8 and requires the following packages:
+pyTMT is tested in Python 3.7, and 3.8 and requires the following packages:

 ```
 pandas>=1.0.4